Choosing the Best Radio Transmitter for Your FPV Drone: A Beginner’s Guide

 Flying with Other People

-Unlike your video system, you don’t need to worry about managing the channel of your radio when flying with others.
+Unlike your video system, you don’t need to worry about managing radio transmissions when flying with others.
 This is because your radio automatically manages the channel for you.
 After you’ve bound your radio receiver with the transmitter, the transmitter will only communicate with that specific receiver.
 This means that other pilots in the air usually don’t interfere with your radio link.
 Additionally, the radio signal will hop across different frequencies within the 2.4 GHz band to ensure a strong and uninterrupted connection between the transmitter and receiver.
 This makes flying with a radio transmitter a stress-free experience!

 Edit History